PredictLand/PL-TEC-PLPipes/README.md

 Extension `.sql`

-Runs the SQL sentences in the action file agains the `work` database.
+Runs the SQL sentences in the action file against the `work` database.

 The SQL code is preprocessed using [Jinja](https://jinja.palletsprojects.com/en/3.1.x/).
 That feature can